 What your view of sports and life would be if you had too many concussions

-Now that the NCAA Basketball Tournament is underway, and all the bracket-filling-out has become bracket-fail-watching, it’s time for me as the Commissioner of the Dubsism/Dr. Brackett Basketball Bracket Challenge to dispel several myths people have about filling out a bracket.
+Now that the NCAA Basketball Tournament is underway, and the bracket-filling-out is at hand, it’s time for me as the host of the Dubsism “Dollar Store Double Dribble Basketball Bracket Bonanza” to dispel several myths people have about filling out a bracket.
 The purpose behind this is simple.
-Next year at this time when you get an invite to such a bracket challenge, and you don’t want to do it, you won’t have to be one of the lame-wads who cooks up some bullshit excuse to beg out of it rather than just saying “I don’t want to do it.”
-People beg out of these things because they think there is something complex to filling out a bracket.
+From our challenge and every other one you will come across you won’t have to be one of the lame-wads who cooks up some bullshit excuse to beg out of it rather than just saying “I don’t want to do it.”
+People beg out of these things all the time because they think there is something complex to filling out a bracket.

 Nothing could be further from the truth.